OneUptime/oneuptime/haraka/README.md

-# Haraka Docker Container for Fyipe
+# SMTP Server Container for Fyipe

 This is a simple SMTP server which is used to send bulk emails.
 This can be used to send email alerts to subscribers and team.

-## Important

--   This will not work on your local machine because email sending is blocked by ISP.
+> This will not work on your local machine because email sending is blocked by ISP.
 You need to run these on the server and test.
--   Once the docker container is running, please check the logs for the generated DKIM

 ## Run a Fyipe Haraka Docker Container